ruijarimba/azure-pipelines-guidelines/README.md

 # Azure YAML pipelines guidelines

-This repository contains a set of guidelines to help you create Azure YAML pipelines and related templates that are easy to understand, maintain, and extend.
+A set of guidelines to help you create Azure YAML pipelines and related templates that are easy to understand, maintain, and extend.

 - [Types of recommendations](#types-of-recommendations)
 - [Folder structure](#folder-structure)